 Drip Tape Irrigation Kit Includes:

 1 – 1640 ft.
-Drip Tape Roll – Our Drip Tape has an 8 mil thickness that lasts for two growing cycles (spring and fall) or one year.
+Drip Tape Roll – 8 mil thickness that lasts for two growing cycles (spring and fall) or one year.
 Emitters every 12″.

 1 – 100 ft.
 Mainline Tubing Roll – Our 5/8″ Mainline Tubing runs along the border of your garden and feeds water into individual Drip Tape lines.
 Contains bright blue line so that all Drip Tape Row Starts are installed along the same line.